ingehap/P2_MyWorkflows/python_windows_infrastructure.md

 - C:\Appl\envxyz_NAME\Scripts\deactivate

 ## 5. Libraries Installed for Various Environments

+For the moment, I have the following ten environments to ten subject-specific topics:

 | *Env Name*   | *Topic*             | *Size (GB)* | *Libraries*                                                                                                        |
 | ------------ | ------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------ |